Lendfjellet

 Lendfjellet is a mountain on the border of Skjåk Municipality and Lom Municipality in Innlandet county, Norway.
 The 1973 m tall mountain is located in the Breheimen mountains within the Breheimen National Park.
 It is located about 8 km south of the village of Bismo and about 14 km southwest of the village of Fossbergom.
-The mountain is surrounded by several other notable mountains including Lomseggi to the east, Storhøi to the south, Moldulhøi and Sandgrovhøi to the southwest.
+The mountain is surrounded by several other notable mountains including Lomseggje to the east, Storhøe to the south, Moldulhøi and Sandgrovhøi to the southwest.
+The Lendbreen glacier lies to the east of the mountain.